denniscastillo95/DENNISC/replit.md

 Tax Rate: 15% (Impuesto sobre Ventas)

 ## Recent Changes (July 19, 2025)
+- ✓ **MIGRATED TO DATABASE**: Successfully migrated entire system from in-memory storage to PostgreSQL database
+- ✓ Updated all storage operations to use Drizzle ORM with proper database queries
+- ✓ All data now persists locally on PC where program is installed via PostgreSQL
+- ✓ Database schema pushed successfully with all required tables
+- ✓ Fixed all storage interface implementations for database persistence
 - ✓ Updated entire system to use Honduran Lempiras (L) instead of USD
 - ✓ Fixed purchase module with complete form for creating new purchases and suppliers
 - ✓ Updated company information to Carwash Peña Blanca with Honduras-specific details